 The tart will be cooked when it feels firm to the touch and no longer 'jiggles' if you shake the dish.
 If your tart starts to brown too much before the centre has set properly, just cover the edges with a strip of tinfoil.

-This is a close up of the finished tart.
+This is a close-up of the finished tart.

 The top of the tart will be quite moist and sticky.
-This is due to the sugar in the fruit mincemeat rising to the top and forming a slight syrupy texture on the top.
+This is due to the sugar in the fruit mincemeat rising to the top and forming a slightly syrupy texture on the top.